chh456/ines_cluster/workstation/README.md

 Usage: `./cluster_start`

-Dependencies: Python (2 or 3), websocket client, fping
+Dependencies: Python (2 or 3), websocket client, fping, controll.py

 Description: This script will ping every client module.
 If there is answer the script will use the manufactorer's software to power off the module, wait some time and power it on again.